inventage/keycloak-custom/README.md

 KEYCLOAK_ADMIN_PASSWORD=admin
 ```

+##### Production mode

+For starting Keycloak in production mode, a few properties must be set.
+Please see also the official documentation [Configuring Keycloak for production](https://www.keycloak.org/server/configuration-production).

+##### HTTPS

 ### Launching Keycloak

 Keycloak provides the `bin/kc.sh` script for launching it.
 Keycloak can be launched in two modes: development (`start-dev`) or production (`start`).

 In this project we support the following types of launching Keycloak:

+- via IntelliJ run configuration
 - via script
 - via docker-compose
 - via Kubernetes (soon)